Kate Lester

 Kate Lester (born Sarah Cody, 12 June 1857 – 12 October 1924) was an American theatrical and silent film actress.
 Her family, the Suydams of New York, were staying in Britain at the time of her birth.

 Early life

 Lester was brought up in New York City and educated in the most exclusive schools.
-After completing normal school she studied dramatic art, which was the custom of the time.
-She learned drama from Dion Boucicault, a famed instructor.
+After completing her general education she studied dramatic art, which was the custom of the time.
+She studied drama under Dion Boucicault, a famed instructor.